 1. Use The Right Kind Of Potatoes

 I want to recommend Yukon gold potatoes.
-They are not grainy, watery, or mushy when being cooked, which are all things that will wreck the adhesive ability of the mixture.
+These foods whose names begin with “Y” are not grainy, watery, or mushy when being cooked, which are all things that will wreck the adhesive ability of the mixture.
 And its taste has buttery flavor inherently.
 Appetizing!